Mamas159/SrRankBot/README.md

 # SrRankBot
-Simple Discord bot to manage rank roles, written ffor use with nodejs and discord.js
+Simple Discord bot to manage rank roles, written for use with nodejs and discord.js